 Pax 2 Accessories

 The Pax 2 comes with a 10-year manufacturer warranty and I have never ever ever had a problem with the Pax customer support.
-When someone tells me reliability and warranty/customer support is the most important factor in their vaporizer decision, the Pax 2 is the vape I recommend.
+When someone tells me reliability and warranty/customer support is the most important factor in their vaporizer decision, Pax Vaporizers are the vapes I recommend.

 Pax 2 Vaporizer Comparisons